jhu-arch/arch-tutorial/Shorts.rst

 Short Tutorials
 ###############

-They are straight to the point tutorials, for more details and explanation, see. :ref:`Virtual Environment <virtual-env>`.
+They are straight to the point tutorials on Rockfish.

 Python virtual environment
 **************************

 .. image:: https://readthedocs.org/projects/python/badge/?version=latest
   :target: https://python.readthedocs.io/en/latest/?badge=latest
   :alt: The Python programming language

 Here's an example of how to create a virtual Python environment using the built-in venv module in Python 3:

+For more details and explanation, see. :ref:`Virtual Environment <virtual-env>`.

 1. Open your terminal or command prompt and navigate to the directory where you want to create the virtual environment.
 2. Enter the following command to create a new virtual environment: